CSEmbree/yaaraa/README.md

-For example, to generate new start/stop scripts but not re-compile Raraa and not update the RPi, we can do the following:
+For example, to generate new start/stop scripts but not re-compile _Yaaraa_ and not update the RPi, we can do the following:

 ```bash
   $ ./install -nu -nc